 Does it matter how much the amount of the defaults were?

 The amounts of the defaults do matter and will be looked at along with other things such as how much revenue your business is making now.
 If your business is making good revenue and profits now that will help.
 If your business is making more revenue than before that will make your profile even stronger after a default.

 I am still in collections on my old merchant cash advances.
 Can we still be approved for funding?

 Yes, your business still has a chance to qualify for more funding.
 Provide the details of the collection activities and they will be reviewed.

 I am still negotiating with attorneys on my previous defaults.
 Can I still qualify for a new advance?

-Your business may still qualify for a new advance if you are still negotiation on your previous defaults.
+Your business may still qualify for a new advance if you are still negotiating on your previous defaults.
 Collections and negotiations on old defaults and non payments can go on for months or years.
 Any repayment or settlement will be looked at along with how much time has gone by since the original default.

 How to get the best merchant cash advance renewal terms, lower rates and longer terms.
 How to Direction: